Brad Brach: Baltimore Orioles

-Brach was traded to the Baltimore Orioles on November 25, 2013, in exchange for minor league RHP Devin Jones.
+On November 25, 2013, Brach was traded to the Baltimore Orioles, in exchange for minor league RHP Devin Jones.

 Brach had a solid year in his first season with the Orioles, as he appeared in 46 regular season games with a 3.18 ERA.
 He struck out 54 batters, having a 7.8 K/9 ratio.
 Brach recorded his first ever win in the MLB Playoffs on October 3, 2014, against the Detroit Tigers.
 In 2015, Brach appeared in 62 games out of the bullpen, throwing 791/3 innings, pitching to a 2.72 ERA and a 5–3 record.
 He held opponents to a .203 average and had 10.1 K/9.

 In 2016, Brach was named to his first career All-Star game, along with fellow Orioles pitcher, Zach Britton.
 (Manny Machado, Matt Wieters, and Mark Trumbo were also selected from the Orioles).
 Through the first half of the 2016 campaign, Brach posted a 6–1 record, 0.91 ERA and a 0.83 WHIP to accompany 58 strikeouts and 15 walks in 491/3 innings.
 He led all Major League relievers in WAR at the break.
 Despite struggling in the second half, Brach finished the season making 71 appearances, throwing 79 innings, striking out a career-high 92 batters while picking up a career-high ten wins, 24 Holds, two saves and pitched to a 2.05 ERA.
 He tossed 11/3 innings and struck out two batters in the Orioles Wild Card game loss.

 Brach opened the 2017 as the Orioles eighth inning, setup man.
 He assumed the role of closer early on in the season after teammate Zach Britton was placed on the DL.
 On April 19, 20 & 21, Brach earned saves in consecutive games.
 He became the fourth pitcher in Orioles history to record perfect saves in three consecutive days.
 On the season, Brach ended with a 3.18 ERA in 67 games while recording 18 saves.
 The following season, he assumed the closer role while Britton recovered from an offseason injury.
 Brach struggled through the first half, posting an ERA of 4.85 in 42 games with 11 saves.

-Atlanta Braves
+Atlanta Braves (first stint)

 On July 29, 2018, Brach was traded to the Atlanta Braves in exchange for international signing bonus slot money.
 Down the stretch, Brach owned an ERA of 1.52 in 27 appearances for the Braves.
+He elected free agency on October 29.